-The upland areas across the property have been farmed lands historically.
-At present, during our visit, the fields were planted in a crop of soybeans.
-Adventitious plants observed along and within the areas of planted fields included numerous common weeds of agricultural fields, including: horsenettle, common sowthistle, redroot amaranth, lambsquarters, horseweed, and shepherd's purse.
+Most of the upland areas across the property are open fields that have been farmed lands historically.
+At present, during our visit, the fields were planted in crops of soybeans and oats.
+Adventitious plants observed along and within the areas of planted fields included numerous common weeds of agricultural fields, including: horsenettle, common sowthistle, common mallow, redroot amaranth, lambsquarters, horseweed, shepherd's purse, and velvetleaf.
 All of these species listed are consistent with communities of vegetation that may typically be found in cleared or cultivated upland areas.